Best Deadlift Socks – Introduction

 Any time the barbell leaves the vertical line on a lift, the likelihood of your back rounding and your risk of injury increases.

-Therefore, the protective feature of extra shin padding in deadlifting socks is vital to:
+Therefore, the protective feature of extra padding on the front of the sock is vital to:

 - learn how to deadlift safely